meursong/lrs-module/README.md

-# LRS Module
+# xAPI Module

-**LRS Module** is a modularized implementation of a Learning Record Store (LRS) for Java-based projects.
+** xAPI Module** is a modularized implementation of a Learning Record Store (LRS) for Java-based projects.
 It allows easy integration of xAPI (Experience API) capabilities into your application, providing robust features for storing, querying, and managing learning activity data.

 ---